christina-taggart/basic-db-design-courses/university_tables_design.md

 First, the time constraints could be hard-coded into the database itself.
 We could create a table 'students_schedules' that had fields that store student_id, start_time, end_time, and day_block.
-We could then turn these fields into combined primary keys to ensure that there are unique combinations of each field, thereby enforcing time constraints for each student.
+We could then turn these fields into combined primary keys to ensure that there were unique combinations of each field, thereby enforcing time constraints for each student.
 The drawback to this approach is that it requires the duplication of existing data (start_time, end_time, etc.)